Audio crossover: Fourth order

 Fourth-order filters have an 80 dB/decade (or 24 dB/octave) slope.
 These filters are relatively complex to design in passive form, because the components interact with each other, but modern computer-aided crossover optimisation design software can produce accurate designs.
 Steep-slope passive networks are less tolerant of parts value deviations or tolerances, and more sensitive to mis-termination with reactive driver loads (although this is also a problem with lower-order crossovers).
 A 4th-order crossover with −6 dB crossover point and flat summing is also known as a Linkwitz-Riley crossover (named after its inventors), and can be constructed in active form by cascading two 2nd-order Butterworth filter sections.
 The low-frequency and high-frequency output signals of the Linkwitz–Riley crossover type are in phase, thus avoiding partial phase inversion if the crossover band-passes are electrically summed, as they would be within the output stage of a multiband compressor.
 Crossovers used in loudspeaker design do not require the filter sections to be in phase; smooth output characteristics are often achieved using non-ideal, asymmetric crossover filter characteristics.
 Bessel, Butterworth, and Chebyshev are among the possible crossover topologies.

 Such steep-slope filters have greater problems with overshoot and ringing but there are several key advantages, even in their passive form, such as the potential for a lower crossover point and increased power handling for tweeters, together with less overlap between drivers, dramatically reducing the shifting of the main lobe of a multi-way loudspeaker system's radiation pattern with frequency, or other unwelcome off-axis effects.
 With less frequency overlap between adjacent drivers, their geometric location relative to each other becomes less critical and allows more latitude in speaker system cosmetics or (in-car audio) practical installation constraints.

 Higher order

 Passive crossovers giving acoustic slopes higher than fourth-order are not common because of cost and complexity.
 Filters with slopes of up to 96 dB per octave are available in active crossovers and loudspeaker management systems.

 Mixed order

 Crossovers can also be constructed with mixed-order filters.
 For example, a second-order low-pass filter can be combined with a third-order high-pass filter.
 These are generally passive and are used for several reasons, often when the component values are found by computer program optimization.
 A higher-order tweeter crossover can sometimes help to compensate for the time offset between the woofer and tweeter, caused by non-aligned acoustic centers.

+Notched

+There is a class of crossover filters that produce null responses in the high-pass and low-pass outputs at frequencies close to the crossover frequency.
+Within their respective stopbands, the outputs have a high initial rate of attenuation, while the sum of their outputs has a flat all-pass response.
+Their two outputs maintain a constant zero-phase difference across the transition, thus enhancing their lobing performance with noncoincident loudspeaker drivers.